North Korea to offer flight tours over capital in Soviet-era helicopter

 Air Koryo is also offering flights over the capital in an antique Antonov 24 - a 1950s Soviet propeller passenger plane.

-The helicopter tour will also buzz over a vegetable farm and a monument honoring the ruling Workers’ Party, said Simon Cockerell of Beijing-based Koryo Tours.
+The helicopter tour will also buzz over a vegetable farm and a monument honouring the ruling Workers’ Party, said Simon Cockerell of Beijing-based Koryo Tours.

 “The plan to use Air Koryo helicopters and small aircraft has been a long-gestating project,” said Cockerell, adding that the agency had been pushing for permission for the project for a few years.